rgpass/rad-tech/README.md

 - redoing the designs to use auto-layout for much easier implementation
 - restructuring the columns in the designs to be in the same order to minimize complexity
 - replacing placeholder data in the designs with real data to remove ambiguity

+## Final Thoughts

+This was the first time I have seen such a large difference in layout depending on mobile vs desktop.
+My immediate thought was to have two different HTML structures, but I wanted to challenge myself to get it done with DRY HTML, and use CSS for all things presentation.
+Depending on the product and team culture, the choice to go with better code (over matching the designs) may be the right choice.
+If it's not, then the best option would be to have un-DRY HTML.

+The majority of my experience is in React and using component libaries like Bootstrap, Material, and Chakra, so it was cool to just do everything vanilla.
+I would've liked to showcase my JavaScript/TypeScript skills, but perhaps I can do that in another assignment. 😃